neuronex-wm/NHP_protocols/README.md

 Please make sure that the protocols you use are in line with the consesus template (see below) and upload these here.
 Only use the protocols uploaded here if you change your aquisition protocol update the respective file here.

-Here is a preliminary working template based on protocols of the AIBS cell type database (see http://help.brain-map.org/download/attachments/8323525/CellTypes_Ephys_Overview.pdf?version=2&modificationDate=1508180425883&api=v2).
+Here is a preliminary working template based on protocols of the first batch of the AIBS cell type database (see http://help.brain-map.org/download/attachments/8323525/CellTypes_Ephys_Overview.pdf?version=2&modificationDate=1508180425883&api=v2).
 Deviation are marked with ! .
 Please follow protocol name, order and variables as closly as possible/sensible given the differences in aquisition equipment:

 **0. General features**